learnflight/learnflight.github.io/source/_posts/2013-09-26-testing-a-flight-data-component.markdown

 * Listens to the `uiRemoveItemAction` event, removes the selected item from the list and triggers `dataItems` to notify that the items were updated.
 * Triggers the `dataItems` after initialization to notify components about the initial to-do items.

-For the sake of simplicity we are going to save the to-do items in an array, but our tests will never know about that, so we can modify it to save on local-storage or in the backend without alterating the tests too much.
+For the sake of simplicity we are going to save the to-do items in an array, but our tests will never know about that, so we can modify it to save on local-storage or in the backend without altering the tests too much.

 *NOTE: For a more robust storage component see [flight-storage](https://github.com/cameronhunter/flight-storage).*